This position is for the 2020-2021 School Year

 J. Creates an effective environment for learning through functional and attractive displays, bulletin boards, and interest centers.

 K. Maintains professional competence through in-service and professional growth activities.

 L. Collaborates with grade-level colleagues about curriculum and educational programming.

 M. Selects and requisitions books and instructional aids; maintains required inventory records.

 N. Supervises students in out-of-classroom activities during the school day.

-Z. Demonstrates a commitment to best practice in all dimensions of effective teaching as defined by the Thoughtful Classroom framework, including organization, rules, and routines; positive relationships; engagement and enjoyment; a culture of thinking and learning; preparing students for new learning; presenting new learning; deepening and reinforcing learning; applying learning; and reflecting on and celebrating learning.
+Q. Demonstrates a commitment to best practice in all dimensions of effective teaching as defined by the Thoughtful Classroom framework, including organization, rules, and routines; positive relationships; engagement and enjoyment; a culture of thinking and learning; preparing students for new learning; presenting new learning; deepening and reinforcing learning; applying learning, and reflecting on and celebrating learning.

 a.
-Bachelor’s degree in related subject from an accredited university.
+Bachelor’s degree in related subject from accredited university

 b.
 Illinois teaching certificate.

 c.
 Experience is preferred but not necessary for hiring.